KickItLikeShika/cracking-kaggle-competitions/README.md

-# Cracking Kaggle competition
+# Cracking Kaggle competitions

 - This repo contains lots of Exploratory Data Analysis and making Machine Learning Models for kaggle competition submissions.
-- Each competition has it's own approach to solve it and get the best results.
+- Each competition has its own approach to solve it and get the best results.

-# Competition in progress
+# Competitions in progress

 ## Classification